The Interactive Sum Choice Number of Graphs

 To see the reverse inequality, we consider separately the cases for even and odd $n$.
 Suppose first that $n$ is odd, and suppose for a contradiction that Alice has a strategy of length at most $\lfloor \frac{3(n+1)}{2} \rfloor - 1 = \lfloor \frac{3n + 1}{2} \rfloor$.
 Since Alice's strategy must work whatever colours Bob chooses, we may assume that the first time Alice requests a colour for any vertex she will be given colour $1$, and the second time she requests a colour for any vertex she will be given colour $2$.
 Note that, following the reasoning of Lemma \ref{lma:stable}, any strategy must request a second colour for every vertex in some set $U$ such that $V(C_n) \setminus U$ is a stable set, implying that $|U| \geq n - \frac{n-1}{2} = \frac{n+1}{2}$.
-Thus our strategy can have length at most $\lfloor \frac{3n + 1}{2} \rfloor$ if $|U| = \frac{n+1}{2}$, and we request exactly one colour for every vertex not in $U$ and two colours for every vertex in $U$, so every vertex outside $U$ ends up with colour list $\{1\}$ and every vertex in $U$ with colour list $\{1,2\}$.
-If $U$ has size exactly $\frac{n+1}{2}$, we can make two observations.
-First, observe that every vertex in $U$ has at least one neighbour not in $U$, so every vertex in $U$ must receive colour $2$ in a proper $L$-colouring.
-Secondly, observe that $U$ must contain two adjacent vertices, so we have two adjacent vertices of colour $2$, giving the required contradiction.
-Hence, if $n$ is odd, $\isc(C_n) \geq \lfloor \frac{3(n+1)}{2} \rfloor$.
+Thus our strategy can have length at most $\lfloor \frac{3n + 1}{2} \rfloor$ if and only if $|U| = \frac{n+1}{2}$, and we request exactly one colour for every vertex not in $U$ and two colours for every vertex in $U$, so every vertex outside $U$ ends up with colour list $\{1\}$ and every vertex in $U$ with colour list $\{1,2\}$.
+Any proper colouring of $C_n$ respecting these colour lists would give a proper 2-colouring of $C_n$, giving contradiction since $n$ is odd.